Purple urine bag syndrome: Prevention

-Purple urine bag syndrome is associated with longer periods using a catheter as well as has greater prevalence among those who have trouble with making bowel movements or are dehydrated (lacking adequate fluid).
-Other significant risk factors include being of the female sex, being elderly, and/or being immobile, which refers to the inability to move.
-Pregnant women are also at higher risk of developing UTI's, and in pregnant women, the development of UTI's can be quite dangerous; thus, it is highly advised for pregnant women to seek immediate care if experiencing significant signs and symptoms of a UTI.
+Urinary tract infections are caused by the accumulation of bacteria in the urinary system which includes the bladder and kidneys.
 Purple urine bag syndrome typically occurs as a result of bacterial infections.
 Thus, taking precautions against the development of bacterial infections can minimize the risk of purple urine bag syndrome.

+It is helpful to consistently change the catheter and drainage bag, which is a bag that receives urine from the catheter, in order to inhibit the formation of harmful bacteria that can cause this condition of purple discoloration of the urine.

+In pregnant women, the development of UTIs can be quite dangerous; thus, it is highly advised for pregnant women to seek immediate care if experiencing significant signs and symptoms of a UTI.

-Drinking lots of water can help with preventing the development of UTI's that promote the growth of bacteria involved in purple urine bag syndrome.
+Drinking water can help prevent the development of UTIs that promote the growth of bacteria involved in purple urine bag syndrome.

-To prevent bacterial infections like UTI's that can lead to purple urinary bag syndrome, it is advised to drink lots of water and avoid things like "sugar, caffeine, and alcohol" ("Purple Urine Bag" 2020).
-There is some research that points to cranberry pills as a means of reducing the occurrence of urinary tract infections, an infection caused by the accumulation of bacteria in the urinary system which includes the bladder and kidneys.
-Cranberry juice on the other hand has too much sugar to be as beneficial as the cranberry pill.
-In terms of bowel movements, it is encouraged to promote gut health, by doing certain activities like exercising and consuming lots of fluids and fiber.
-Besides consuming large amounts of fluid and fiber, avoiding sugar, caffeine, and alcohol, taking cranberry pills, and exercising, it is recommended to frequently use the restroom to clear the bladder, urinate after sexual intercourse, and lastly wipe your underside thoroughly to prevent the spread of bacteria to your private parts; all of these tips will ultimately prevent the development of UTI's and furthermore decrease the likelihood of attaining purple urine bag syndrome.
-Some sources note that taking probiotics too can help with promoting the growth of good bacteria and edging out the bad bacteria involved in UTI's.
-Finally, it is helpful to consistently change the catheter and drainage bag, which is a bag that receives urine from the catheter, in order to inhibit the formation of harmful bacteria that can cause this condition of purple discoloration of the urine.
+To prevent bacterial infections like UTIs that can lead to purple urinary bag syndrome, it is advised to drink lots of water and avoid consuming things like sugar, caffeine, and alcohol.
+There is some research that points to cranberry pills as a means of reducing the occurrence of UTIs, while cranberry juice has too much sugar to be as beneficial as the cranberry pill.
+For healthier bowel movements, it is encouraged to promote gut health, by doing certain activities like exercising and consuming lots of fluids and fiber.
+It is also recommended to frequently use the restroom to clear the bladder, urinate after sexual intercourse, and wipe thoroughly to prevent the spread of bacteria to the genitals; all of these tips will ultimately prevent the development of UTIs and decrease the likelihood of attaining purple urine bag syndrome.
+Some sources note that taking probiotics can help with promoting the growth of good bacteria and edging out the bad bacteria involved in UTIs.